rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 ## Introduction
 Python and high level libraries like Scikit-learn, TensorFlow, NLTK, PyBrain, Theano, and MLPY have made machine learning accessible to a broad programming community that might never have found it otherwise.
 With the democratization of these tools, there is now a large, and growing, population of machine learning practitioners who are primarily self-taught.
 At the same time, the stakes of machine learning have never been higher; predictive tools are driving decision-making in every sector, from business, art, and engineering to education, law, and defense.

-In a time when these few lines of Python...
+How do we ensure our predictions are valid and robust in a time when these few lines of Python...

 ```python
 from sklearn.linear_model import LinearRegression